lixin-source/cpwork103/listicle/README.md

 - [✅] **The web app serves an appropriate 404 page when no matching route is defined**
 - [✅] **The web app is appropriately styled using Picocss**
     - *On the view all button*

+**Project 2**
+- [✅] The web app uses only HTML, CSS, and JavaScript without a frontend framework.
+- [✅] The web app is connected to a PostgreSQL database.
+- [✅] The PostgreSQL database includes a table that matches the data displayed in the web app.

 The following **optional** features are implemented: